open-zaak/open-zaak/docs/installation/config/env_config.rst

 Open Zaak supports ``setup_configuration`` management command, which allows configuration via environment variables.
-All these environment variables are described at :ref:`command line <installation_configuration_cli>`.
+All these environment variables are described at :ref:`installation_configuration_cli`.

 Specifying the environment variables
 ====================================